 Police reports may be incomplete or inaccurate – especially in cases involving cyclists.
 In many bicycle crash claims, victims sustain catastrophic injuries.
 Since they are unable to give statements to first responders, the police accident report often contains only one side of the story.

 At the Buchanan Firm, we are skilled in investigating bicycle accidents and successfully negotiate fair settlements with insurance companies, and persuasively present cases at trial when insurers refuse to do what is right.
-Call today for a free and confidential case evaluation with our medical staff.
+Call today for a free and confidential case evaluation with our bicycle accident lawyers and medical staff.